slds-lmu/latex-math/README.md

 # latex-math
-- Clone dieses Repository in das Lehrveranstaltungs-Repository
+- Clone this repository into your repo
-  - z.B. in lectures/latex-math
+- Add \\input{../latex-math/*}, for every file \* you need, to the preamble of your TeX file